rabbitmq/internals/deliver_to_queues.md

-If the queue was non durable, or the message was published as transient, then the queue process will proceed to issue a confirm back to the channel that send the message in.
+If the queue was non durable, or the message was published as transient, then the queue process will proceed to issue a confirm back to the channel that sent the message in.

 The function `rabbit_misc:confirm_to_sender/2` is the one taking care of sending confirms back to channels.